nsbno/trafficinfo-baseline-micronaut/README.md

 2. Set up an ECR for the microservice
 Create a new module based on ecr-baseline-micronaut in trafficinfo-aws/terraform/circleci-init/main.tf.
+Add the new ecr-repository to the module "ci_machine_user", and update the number of allowed ecr_count.

 3. CircleCI setup
 CircleCI is responsible for running tests, and building the artifacts before publishing it to ECR to be deployed to ECS.